-As a spouse of a person who died in New York, you have fundamental spousal inheritance rights in their estate.
+As a spouse of a person who died in New York, you have important spousal inheritance rights in their estate.

 - If your spouse died without a will, you have the spousal inheritance right to $50,000 or 1/2 of the estate if he had children, or the right to the entire inheritance if he did not.

 - If your spouse left you out of the will, then you have the spousal inheritance right to one-third of their estate.
 People leave their wives out of wills in favor of children from a prior marriage.
 If your spouse left a will cutting you out, you have a right to an “elective share” of the first $50,000 or 1/3 of an estate if the person who died had children, or the first $50,000 or ½ of the estate if the person who died did not have children.

 - If your spouse died without updating his will after getting married to you, then you have the spousal inheritance rights to at least half of their estate.
 The surviving spouse would have a right to the same share of the inheritance that they would have received if the person who died did not have a will at all.
 In cases like this, the surviving spouse is called “the pretermitted spouse,” because the law presumes that the deceased spouse meant to include them in the will but forgot.
 The surviving spouse has a right to an inheritance of $50,000 or 1/2 of the estate if the person who died had children, and the right to the entire inheritance if the person who died did not have children.

 - You also have the right to an automatic “spousal set aside” for a total of up to $56,000.

 As the surviving spouse, you also have other important rights.

 - The right to be appointed as the estate’s administrator if the deceased spouse died without a will.
 The surviving spouse has the preference in becoming the estate administrator, the person who is in charge and in control of the estate if the spouse did not leave a will nominating such person.